-There has been a great deal of confusion since HHS enacted these 2 waivers back in March 2020.
+There has been a great deal of confusion around the Qualifying Hospital Stay and Benefit Period waivers since they were enacted by the Department of Health & Human Services (HHS) in March 2020.
 We have created this explainer to help members make sense of the information and make the most of these waivers.